HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 The contents defined by the element will be substituded and always be a string as the result.
 The string then can be used by `update` to insert to the target document.

-Similarly, HVML also provides `archedate` tag to define data templates:
+Similarly, HVML also provides `archedate` tag to define data templates.
 When an `archedata` template was substituded, the result will be any type of data instead of a string.
 And you can use the result data to insert to a container or replace a member of the container by using an `update` element.